Application for Penn Graduates

 Who is eligible to apply for the Award?

-In recent years, the Award has granted as many as ten Awards for study at Penn and a similar number for study in the U.K. As a general rule, the Award will not provide funding for a period longer than that requested in a Scholar’s Thouron application.
-Further, with regard to degree programmes that have a standard or expected period for completion (such as most Masters programmes), the Award will not provide funding beyond that period.
+In recent years, the Thouron Award has granted as many as ten Awards for study at Penn and a similar number for study in the U.K. As a general rule, the Award will not provide funding for a period longer than that requested in a Scholar’s application.
+Further, with regard to degree programmes that have a standard or expected period for completion (such as most Master’s programmes), the Award will not provide funding beyond that period.

 Does the Award provide funding to pursue a D.Phil. or Ph.D.
-Degrees in the UK?
+Degrees in the U.K.?

-A Scholar wishing to receive three years of funding to pursue a doctoral programme in the UK may expect to receive such funding if:
+A Scholar wishing to receive three years of funding to pursue a doctoral programme in the U.K. may expect to receive such funding if:

 (1) They have requested three years of funding in their Thouron Application;